 At this stage, you’re very nearly ready to start writing.
 You’ll just want to flesh out – and perhaps alter – the details of your story a little.

 Try putting it in a different place or time, and see if it becomes more intriguing.
 The founder of The Novelry, Booker-listed author of four novels Louise Dean, calls this stage ‘turning it to the light’.
 Keep changing, turning, moving, tweaking the elements of your story until it catches fire.
-In The Ninety Day Novel course, Louise gives the one-word answer to what it is that creates this fire.
+In The Ninety Day Novel Class, Louise gives the one-word answer to what it is that creates this fire.
 It’s very simple.

 Keep changing, turning, moving, tweaking the elements of your story until it catches fire.